kalimawiki/blog-writing/content/posts/quality-control-and-compliance-in-pharmaceutical-manufacturing-with-imported-apis-in-vietnam-2025-11-27.md

 ### Training and Awareness

-Investing in staff training programs ensures employees understand quality control's critical role and maintain continuous vigilance.
+Investing in staff training programs ensures employees understand the quality control's critical role and maintain continuous vigilance.

 ## Role of Technology in Enhancing Quality and Compliance